HersiZa/AES-Encryption-in-RDMA-Systems/README.md

 - the plotting workflow for the included figures
 - the mapping between the notebook outputs and the figures reported in the paper

-However, it does **not** enable full end-to-end reproduction of the system implementation, since the proprietary switch-side implementation cannot be released.
+However, it does **not** fully enable full end-to-end reproduction of the system implementation, since the proprietary switch-side implementation cannot be released.

-## Mapping to the paper

-The notebook corresponds to the available figures reported in the evaluation section of the paper.

 ## Notes

-The evaluation in the paper is based on the setups, metrics, and tools described in the main manuscript, including throughput, packet loss, and latency measurements across baseline and experimental configurations.
+The evaluation in the paper is based on the setups, metrics, and tools described in the main manuscript, including throughput and packet loss across baseline and experimental configurations.